yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

 Flashing may take over a minute.
 After that you can use {{{reboot}}} to start !OpenWrt.

+Also note that if you are building from SVN (as of 2005-12-02 / rev2577), you will break the firmware on your router, and not be able to boot again, nor recover the firmware at all.
+Apparently, OpenWRT runs {{{mtd unlock}}} and then {{{mtd erase}}} on a flash partition which contains the CFE on the WGT634U. '''Beware!'''

 Please only use these snapshots if you like to help to get this !OpenWrt port working.
 There is still a lot of work.
 See the TODO list.